mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 }
 ```

-You will need to use a non-returning function like `abort` in order to appease the compiler.
+Since `Zero` doesn’t have a predecessor, you will need to use a non-returning function like `abort` in order to appease the compiler.

+7.)
+Make `Nat` implement the `IntegerLiteralConvertible` protocol.

+8.) **Bonus:** The integers are a superset of the naturals and include all negative whole numbers.
+How might you model the integers as a new type in Swift?